-We collected 104 male U. vomeris (75 original claws, 29 regenerated claws) for morphological and biomechanical analyses, from two mudflats in southeast Queensland, Australia, between October 2009 and March 2010.
-An additional 23 males (13 original claws, 10 regenerated claws) were collected for biochemical analyses.
-Crabs were collected by hand and housed in 401 tubs (54×40×20 cm) containing a gravel substrate and shelter.
-Tubs were maintained at 23±1°C (mean±s.e.) with fewer than 10 individuals per container.
-All individuals were tested within 1 week of collection and then returned to their site of capture.
+We collected 104 male Uca vomeris (original claws=75; regenerated claws=29) for morphological and biomechanical analyses, from two mudflats in south-east Queensland (SEQ), Australia between October 2009 to March 2010.
+An additional 23 males (original claws=13; regenerated claws=10) were collected for biochemical analyses.
+Crabs were collected by hand and housed in 40 L tubs (54cm x 40cm x 20cm) containing a gravel substrate and shelter.
+Tubs were maintained at $23^{\circ}C \pm 1^{\circ}C$ (SE) with fewer than 10 individuals per container.
+All individuals were tested within one week of collection and then returned to their site of capture.
 We took morphological measurements of each individual including body mass; carapace width (anterolateral angle to anterolateral angle), length and depth; claw muscle mass; claw shape; and claw size.
-To measure claw size and shape, photographs were taken of each major claw using a digital camera (Sony, model DSC-W5), against a background of graph paper for calibration.
-Digital images were analysed using morphometric software (SigmaScan Pro5, Systat Software Inc., San Jose, CA, USA) and seven measurements were recorded for each claw (Fig. 3A) (see Bywater and Wilson, 2012).
-These measurements included: (1) width at heel, (2) width at dactyl/manus joint, (3) length of manus from
+To measure claw size and shape, photographs were taken of each major claw using a digital camera (Sony, model#DSC-W5), against a background of graph paper for calibration.
+Digital images were analysed using morphometric software (SigmaScan Pro5, Systat Software Inc., San Jose, California, USA) and seven measurements were recorded for each claw (Fig. 1A) (refer to, Bywater and Wilson, 2012).
+These measurements included: 1) width at heel, 2) width at dactyl/manus joint, 3) length of manus from heel to joint, 4) width of pollex at dactyl joint, 5) width of dactyl (at joint), 6) length of pollex (tip to joint), and 7) length of dactyl (tip to joint).
+We ran a Principal Components Analysis (PCA) using the seven measurements recorded for all individuals combined to provide an overall measure of claw size (PC1) and shape (PC2).
+These measures were selected based upon the co-variation and loadings generated for each principal component (Table 1) and only two principal components were retained for analyses based upon the generated scree diagram and 'elbow' method.
+Principal component one was used as a measure of claw size as all vectors loaded in the same direction and 87% of data variation was explained within one component.
+PC2 accounted for an additional 10% of variation in the data and denoted claw shape, as manus size negatively co-varied with dactyl length.
+Original and regenerated claws in U. vomeris were identified via differences in claw morphology and the presence or absence of claw tubercles as per Lailvaux et al. (2009) and Backwell et al. (2000) (Fig. 1B,C).